A Complete Spring Home Maintenance Checklist for 2025

 12. Repair sidewalks and driveways

-Asphalt is harder to work with, so call a pro.
-Look for a member of the National Asphalt Pavement Association or look under "paving contractors" in the Yellow Pages.
+Asphalt is harder to work with, so call a pro for that, too.
+Look for a member of the National Asphalt Pavement Association or just search for "paving contractors" on Google.

 13. Keep your basement dry